open-telemetry/opentelemetry-python-contrib/PLAN.md

 ## Where does documentation for the contrib repo live?
 Initially the documentation for each package will live in pypi and will provide a link to the opentelemetry docs.
 Packages in the contrib repo should also be made available in the [opentelemetry registry](https://opentelemetry.io/registry/)

+## What order do things need to happen in order to ensure contributors have a good experience?
+1. ensure packages committed to contrib can be released
+2. create PRs to migrate code into opentelemetry-python-contrib repo and a matching PR to remove the code from the opentelemetry-python repo
+3. ensure issues related to instrumentation/exporters are moved to contrib repo
+4. ensure we have enough eyes on the repo (approvers/maintainers)

+## Will third party exporters be allowed in the contrib repo?
+Based on prior commits to the [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) repo, it appears the answer is yes.